 - Section 68 of the Local Government Act 1993

-Business owners wanting to apply for an outdoor dining permit in local government areas where an online service hasn’t been adopted should visit the NSW Government website page on the Outdoor Dining Trial.
+Business owners wanting to apply for an outdoor dining permit in local government areas where an online service hasn’t been adopted should contact their local council directly or visit the NSW Government website page for Outdoor Dining.